-According to modern thinking, the solar system was formed about 5 billion years ago as a result of the accumulation and compression by gravity of a cloud of gas dust.
+According to modern thinking, the solar system was formed about 5 billion years ago due to the accumulation and compression by the gravity of a cloud of gas dust called the solar nebula.

-In the compression process, the dimensions of the gas and dust cloud decreased and the rotation speed of the cloud increased.
-Most of the mass had been concentrated in the center and it began to heat up much more than the surrounding disk.
+In the compression process, the dimensions of the solar nebula decreased, and the rotation speed increased.
+As a result, most of the mass had been concentrated, and it began to heat up much more than the surrounding disk.

-Due to the rotation, the compression speeds of the clouds parallel and perpendicular to the axis of rotation were different, which caused the flattening of the cloud and the formation of a characteristic protoplanetary disk and a hot, dense protostar in the center.
-The planets were formed by accretion of this disk.
+The compression speeds of the clouds parallel and perpendicular to the axis of rotation were different.
+It caused the flattening of the cloud and the formation of a characteristic protoplanetary disk and a hot, dense protostar in the center.
+The accretion of this disk formed the planets.

 In 50 million years, the pressure and density of hydrogen in the center of the protostar became high enough to start a nuclear fusion reaction of hydrogen atoms.